Elias Mokwana

-Elias Sepho Mokwana (born 8 September 1999) is a South African professional soccer player who plays as a winger for Saudi Pro League club Al Hazem, on loan from club Espérance de Tunis, and the South Africa national team.
+Elias Sepho Mokwana (born 8 September 1999) is a South African professional soccer player who plays as a winger for the South Africa national team.

 Club career

 Platinum City Rovers

 Mokwana played for National First Division side Platinum City Rovers.

 Sekhukhune United

-In May 2022 he joined South African Premiership side Sekhukhune United on a three-year deal.
+In May 2022, he joined South African Premiership side Sekhukhune United on a three-year deal.

 Espérance Sportive de Tunis

-In August 2024 he joined Tunisian Professional League 1 side Espérance Sportive de Tunis on a three-year contract.
+In August 2024, he joined Tunisian Professional League 1 side Espérance Sportive de Tunis on a three-year contract.

+On 22 August 2025, he was loaned to Saudi Pro League club Al-Hazem, with an option to buy.

+International career

+On 1 December 2025, Mokwana was called up to the South Africa squad for the 2025 Africa Cup of Nations.